top of page

 Profile

 Prof Fernández-Melleda’s research focuses mainly on contemporary Chilean literature and culture—inclusive of Film and Memory Studies, among other cognate disciplines.
-Her book, Chilean Women’s Poetry under Neoliberalism, 1980-2020 is under contract with Edinburgh University Press and will be published in 2025.
+Her book, Chilean Women’s Poetry under Neoliberalism, 1980-2020 (Edinburgh University Press) was published in October 2025 and is available both hardback and Open Access.

 Her research project, The Fall of Neoliberalism in the Chilean Post Dictatorship Novel (2000-2020) received the Early Career Scheme (ECS) Grant by the Hong Kong Research Grants Council (RGC) in 2022.
-This project will be the foundation of Bárbara’s second monograph.
+This project is the foundation of Bárbara’s second monograph, currently in development.

-Bárbara’s most recent research endeavour, which started since taking post at The University of Hong Kong, explores the cultural relationship between China and Latin America, more specifically with Chile through poets Pablo Neruda, Armando Uribe, and Pablo de Rokha.
+Bárbara’s most recent research endeavour explores the cultural relationship between China and Latin America, more specifically with Chile through poets Pablo Neruda, Armando Uribe, and Pablo de Rokha.
 Her new line of inquiry also interrogates how Latin American intellectuals have created their own narratives surrounding the Cold War and the Sino-Soviet split after visiting or living in China.
-She was the recipient of the Luis Cha Fund for East/West Studies to begin research investigating the great friendship between Chilean Nobel Prize poet Pablo Neruda and Chinese poet Ai Qing.
-In 2024, Prof Fernández-Melleda was awarded the General Research Fund (GRF) grant by the Hong Kong Research Grants Council (RGC) for her project Pablo Neruda in Chinawhich will be completed over 3 years, starting in 2025.
+In 2024, Prof Fernández-Melleda was awarded the General Research Fund (GRF) grant by the Hong Kong Research Grants Council (RGC) for her project Pablo Neruda in China which will be completed over 3 years, starting in 2025.

-Her research features at top journals such as Literature Compass, Cultural Dynamics, and The Irish Review, among others.
+Her research features at top journals such as Literature Compass and Cultural Dynamics, among others.
 She has also written introductory pieces for the Encyclopaedia Aesthetics and Politics in the Global South, edited by J.D Elam (Bloomsbury Academic).
 Prof Fernández-Melleda is a member of the Editorial Board for Memory Studies Review (Brill) and she works as a peer reviewer for a variety of prestigious journals in her field, including the Bulletin of Spanish Studies (Taylor & Francis).

 Prof Fernández-Melleda welcomes postgraduate proposals on topics related to her research interests, including her new research avenue on Sino-Latin American cultural relations.
 For further information on postgraduate supervision, see what her students have researched below.
-Be aware that to study Latin American literature and culture under her supervision you need to be proficient in Spanish and/or Portuguese—either by being a native speaker, or by presenting language certificates of at least B2 level in Spanish or Portuguese from the last 2 years.
+Be aware that to study Latin American literature and culture under her supervision you must be proficient in Spanish and/or Portuguese.
 Research materials are studied in their original versions.
-Any project centred only on US-American topics would be better supervised by other colleagues, so please contact them first.
-I am happy to serve as co-supervisor if need be.
-Research proposals delving into any Iberian cultures are welcome if they offer a comparative point or a link to Latin American materials.

 Education